 SCREEN: Copy Compound Spectra is selected after right-clicking on Spectrum view.

-To process the data, manually integrate the chromatogram and mobility peaks by right-clicking on Find.
-Then, select Integrate only chromatogram or mobilogram [1].
+To process the data, manually integrate the chromatogram and mobility peaks by clicking on Find.
+Then, select Compounds manually chromatogram or mobilogram [1].
 Left-click and drag to highlight the desired peak to yield important information on the molecule of interest [2].

-SCREEN: Find is right-clicked, and then Integrate only chromatogram or mobilogram is selected.
+SCREEN: Find is clicked, and then compounds manually chromatogram or mobilogram is selected.

 SCREEN: The desired peak is highlighted by left-clicking and dragging until information on the molecules appears.